yujiri8/yujiri.xyz/software/nil_comparison.md

 > ### Data Types
 >
->Ruby has data types such as numbers, strings, arrays, hashes.
+> Ruby has data types such as numbers, strings, arrays, hashes.
 >
 > Python has data types such as numbers, strings, lists, dictionaries, tuples.

 Why list the ones they both have?!?
 You didn't write that they both have Booleans, so why write that they both have numbers and strings?
-At least this one mentions *some* meaningful difference.
+And why use different names for the same types?
+There is *one* legitimate difference here, but to someone who didn't already know it, it probably wouldn't even be obvious which one (especially because Python uses the word *tuple* to mean something completely different from what it means in other languages).

 > ### Switch/Case
 >